Dental conditions during pregnancy

 Some antibiotics, including tetracyclines, are not suitable during pregnancy as they can cause discolouration of your baby's developing teeth.

-Therefore it is important that your doctor or dentist is always aware if you are either pregnant or possibly pregnant.
+Therefore it is important that your doctor or dentist is aware you are either pregnant or possibly pregnant.
 There are many antibiotic options available that have been proven to be safe in pregnancy.